What does ‘antifragile’ mean?

 Featured

 We are living through a time of extraordinary change.
-Like the exponential growth of Covid-19, the rate of that change is accelerating.
-If we want to live well through these Continue Reading →
+And just like the exponential growth of Covid-19, the rate of that change is accelerating.
+If we want to live well through Continue Reading →

 Tools for Leadership in Times of Change

 We are living through a time of extraordinary change.
-Like the exponential growth of Covid-19, the rate of that change is accelerating.
-If we want to live well through these Continue Reading →
+And just like the exponential growth of Covid-19, the rate of that change is accelerating.
+If we want to live well through Continue Reading →

 Before the great explorers of old set out on their journeys they would always draw a map of the territories they were about to enter: where was the food and Continue Reading →